maniospas/Blombly/docs/material/design.md

 # Language Design

 Here is a summary of Blombly's design and philosophy going forward.
-The main point is that the language should stay simple, with emphasis on easily reusing code without wrestling with its definition scope to get closure right.
+The main point is that the language should stay simple, with emphasis on reusing code without wrestling with its definition scope to get closure right.

 ## Vision

-Those interested should be able to read the syntax almost immediately after going through the basics; hopefully, one afternoon is enough to get into the language.
+Those interested should be able to read the syntax almost immediately after going through the basics.
+One afternoon worth of reading is enough to start writting code.
 Implementation details are also automated by the virtual machine, and you only need to focus on writting algorithms.
-Finally, the language addresses the most common development needs with a few simple interfaces.
+Finally, the language addresses common development needs with a few simple interfaces.

 <br>